benbeverly/getting-started-unity-arfoundation/README.md

 # Getting Started in Unity with AR Foundation
 Created for an "Getting Started in Unity" L&amp;L I made to get people familiar with the tool, using AR Foundation to demonstrate.

-Original demonstration adapted from the AR Foundation demonstratin in Unite Germany 2018
+Original demonstration adapted from the AR Foundation demo at Unite Germany 2018

 https://www.youtube.com/watch?v=MqA0XhfKIE0